Skip to main content

 Want to make a difference to the lives of young people in the classroom?
 Train to teach in one year with our PGCE Secondary course.
-Our small cohorts ensure you have the personalised support you need to succeed in your future career as a teacher.

-We will prepare you to teach secondary students with additional opportunities to develop your ability to teach at sixth-form level.
 This course will enable you to become an effective, inclusive and evidence informed teacher.

 For more information about the course, please email Education Admissions at firstname.lastname@example.org.